CRDevlin/Dev-EVote/README.md

 Django implements the database manipulation using an object oriented paradigm.
 _models.py_ contains information on the data models used in EVote.

-_queries.py_ contains direct data model manipulation (Not just queries).
+_queries.py_ contains direct data model manipulation and lookup (Not just queries).

 The Entity Relationship Diagram (ERD) is located in a gliffy file in the root folder.

-In order to open the file
+In order to open the .gliffy file

 > Install Google Chrome